usnistgov/oscal-xproc3/testing/readme.md

 # Repository testing

-While projects in this repository should each provide its own testing, its various resources also benefit from repository-wide testing, for example Schematron testing to ensure fitness of XProc pipelines and XSpec test files, according to project requirements.
+While projects in this repository should all provide for their own testing, XProc and other formats in use also benefit from repository-wide testing, for example Schematron testing to ensure fitness of XProc pipelines and XSpec test files, according to repository (not only project) requirements.

-The [House Rules](../house-rules.md) include a number of constraints that can usefully be applied to any of the resources posted.
-Since XSLT and XProc 3.0 are both expressed in XML format, this makes them amenable to testing using the same tool set as we use to test other (XML-based) processes and results.
+The [House Rules](../house-rules.md) include and imply a number of constraints that can usefully be applied to any of the resources posted.
+Since XSLT, XProc, and XSpec are both expressed in XML format, this makes them amenable to testing using the same tool set as we use to test other (XML-based) processes and results.

 ## Pipelines in this folder: